giantswarm/docs/src/content/basics/nodepools/index.md

 - For most control, cordon all of the node pool's nodes and then drain them manually, one by one.

 Then pay close attention to the workloads being rescheduled on other nodes once nodes are drained.

+See the [`gsctl delete nodepool`](/reference/gsctl/delete-nodepool/) reference for how to delete a node pool using the CLI.

 ## Node pools and the Giant Swarm API